g-duan/duan-academic/content/_index.md

       text: |-
         My research interests encompass urban micrometeorology, atmospheric air pollution, and turbulence-resolving numerical modelling.
 I am particularly focused on the fundamental dynamics underlying the complex interactions between bluff bodies and fluids, with an emphasis on engineering-environmental fluid dynamics and boundary-layer turbulence.

-        I am passionate about topics including: urban wind hazards and overheating; outdoor ventilation influenced by complex micrometeorological forcing; air pollution exposure and environmental sustainability; downscaling mesoscale perturbations into building-resolving large-eddy simulations (LES); and fluid dynamics and thermophysics in engineering practices.
-My work aims to address critical questions in urban climate and microenvironments—areas of growing academic concern amid the substantial changes brought by global climate change.
+        I am highly engaged in exploring topics including: urban wind hazards and warming; outdoor ventilation driven by complex micrometeorological forcing; downscaling mesoscale perturbations into building-resolving large-eddy simulations (LES); air pollution dispersion and exposure; computational fluid dynamics and thermophysics in engineering practices.
+My research seeks to address critical questions surrounding urban microenvironment sustainability—areas of growing academic and public concern in the face of significant challenges posed by global climate change.

     design: